Saharan dust: Physical properties

-Saharan dust particles from a 2005 dust storm event were analyzed, and their diameter ranged from 100 nanometers (1nanometer= 1 x 10^{−9} meters) to 50 micrometers (1micrometer= 1 x10^{−6} meters).
+Saharan dust particles from a 2005 dust storm event were analyzed, and their diameter ranged from 100 nanometers (1nanometer= 1 × 10^{−9} meters) to 50 micrometers (1micrometer= 1 × 10^{−6} meters).
 It appeared that most of the particles were coated in sulfates, with the average coating on the silicate particles 60 nanometers thick.
 In the atmosphere, particles can act as aerosols, which can deflect sunlight back out into space.
 The absorption of sunlight increases with smaller particle size.
 For the reflectivity (albedo) of the particles, all samples varied between 0.945 and 0.955.
 Values close to 1 indicate that these particles are highly reflective.
 The size of Saharan dust particles is largely determined by the distance from their source.
 The first particles to leave the atmosphere and return to the surface will be the largest and coarsest particles.
 As the particles travel farther, more of the smaller particles will remain.